openSUSE/openSUSE-docs-revamped-temp/project/docs/safety_usability.md

 Although it is not recommended for new users, it is possible to use MicroOS on a desktop computer, taking advantage of transactional updates.
 Consider our [guide to get started](/microos_getting_started).

-This might appeal to advanced users who agree to spend more time configuring their system in exchange for a system that will require little to no maintenance (especially suited for friends and relatives with little to no experience of Linux or openSUSE).
+MicroOS might appeal to advanced users familiar with the command line and willing to configure the system in a fine-grained manner.
+The tradeoff of this extra bit of learning at start means that users get a tailor-fit system requiring little to no maintenance.
+This latter advantage makes the system especially suited for friends and relatives with little to no experience of Linux or openSUSE, provided the configuration is done by someone knowledgeable.

 The reader might also be interested in [the MicroOS documentation](https://microos.opensuse.org/) for the official documentation about this use case.